Railway Crossings of Other Railways: A Resource Tool

 - a cross section of the proposed work showing the track structure, number and spacing of tracks, walkways, railings, drainage and utility facilities.

 Authority to establish or modify a railway crossing under the Act does not relieve the parties of their obligations under the Railway Safety Act (RSA).
 Transport Canada is responsible for safety and funding matters under the RSA.
-For more information on RSA safety requirements, go to the Rail Safety section of Transport Canada's Web site or contact one of the following Transport Canada Surface Regional Offices:
+See Transport Canada's website for more information on the Grade Crossing Improvement Program.
+For more information on RSA safety requirements, go to the Rail Safety section of Transport Canada's website or contact one of the following Transport Canada Surface Regional Offices:

 - Atlantic Region: